 I’ve drawn more comics than I can remember.
 I’ve drawn more comics than anyone could ever read, or would want to read, or be able to bear to read.
 This is a warning.

-Schedule: Mondays for old stuff.
+Schedule: Wednesdays for old stuff (until they’ve all run out).
 New stuff: whenever, wherever.

 Tiny pieces of thought that are barely even there